Skip to content

 CSS overflow-anchor Property

-The overflow-anchor property allows to opt out Scroll Anchoring, a browser feature which adds scroll position to minimize content shifts.
+The overflow-anchor property allows you to opt out of Scroll Anchoring, a browser feature that adjusts the scroll position to minimize content shifts.

 Scroll Anchoring is enabled by default in any supported browser.